 are nothing short of amazing.
 The upcoming game 13 Days: The Cuban Missile Crisis

 by Asger Sams Granerud and Daniel Skjold Pedersen is just insanely tense and a wonderful design.
-Ananda Gupta and Jason Matthews get a huge shout-out for their excellent Twilight Struggle
+Twilight Struggle

-.
-And, of course, John Butterfield is a master of wargame design.
-Finally, if it's WW2 miniatures you're into, there is no better and more innovative set of rules to play then than Arty Conliffe's masterpiece CrossFire: Rules & Organizations for Company Level WW2 Gaming
+(and updating the rules).
+Finally, if it's WW2 miniatures you're into, there is no better and more innovative tactical set of rules to play then than Arty Conliffe's masterpiece CrossFire: Rules & Organizations for Company Level WW2 Gaming

 Finally, the core idea